Follow These Steps To Get Your Snowblower Back to Fine Working Order

 Inspect the Business End of Things

-For the next step in making sure your snowblower is ready for heavy winter snowfall, you’re going to want to make sure all the truly important bits are free from damage or excessive wear and tear.
+The next step in making sure your snowblower is ready for heavy winter snowfall is making sure all the truly important bits are free from damage or excessive wear and tear.

 For a single-stage snowblower, that means checking to make sure your rotor blades and scraper are in good shape.
 For a two-stage snowblower, make sure that the auger, skids, and scraper are free from excessive wear, denting, or corrosion, and that they’re operating as they should.